Erythrocin Lactobionate (Intravenous)

 Your doctor may give you a few doses of this medicine until your condition improves, and then you may be switched to an oral medicine that works the same way.
 If you have any concerns about this, talk to your doctor.

-It is very important that your doctor check you or your child closely while you are receiving this medicine.
-This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.
+It is very important that your doctor check you or your child's progress closely while you are receiving this medicine to make sure this medicine is working properly and to check for any unwanted effects.

 If your or your child's symptoms do not improve within a few weeks, or if they become worse, check with your doctor.

-Do not receive this medicine if you are also using astemizole (Hismanal®) or terfenadine (Seldane®).
+You should not receive this medicine if you are also using astemizole (Hismanal®), cisapride (Propulsid®), dihydroergotamine (Migranal®), ergotamine (Ergomar®), pimozide (Orap®), terfenadine (Seldane®), or statin medicine (eg, lovastatin, simvastatin, Mevacor®, Zocor®).
 Using these medicines together may cause serious unwanted effects.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.